therizhao/rizhao-blog/src/pages/module-posts/ID1105-Making-The-Fascinating-Kueh/index.md

 ## E05 07-09-19

 - After the last lesson, I concluded that I want to focus on making an organic form
-- While researching on my designer assigned for ID1105, I saw this very interesting lamp
+- While researching on my designer assigned for ID1223, I saw this very interesting lamp

 ![](https://media.fds.fi/product_image/800/13Flos_AK.jpg)

 *What if...
 I can make a Kueh Lamp 🤯*

-### I29 Medimum Rock Kueh Lamp (Failed)
+### I20 Medimum Rock Kueh Lamp

-1. Founed a rock
+1. Found a rock
 2. Added `3 : 2 : 2` ratio of rice flour, potato starch and water
 3. Mixed evenly until a gooey paste was formed
 4. Applied paste evenly on the rock